 Should = self-limiting and negative mindset

 In most circumstances, “should” leads to judgment, criticism, worry and even anxiety.
-I have become more aware of my own frequent use of “should,” and very aware when I hear it said in conversations with my friends, family and clients.
+I have become more aware of my own frequent use of “should,” and very aware when I hear it said in conversations with my friends, family and also transformational life coaching clients.
 This little word transports us back to the past and replays situations where we were judged to be lacking or not good enough.
 Should contributes to self-sabotage in our inner dialogue and chatter, keeping us from being mindful and present in the moment.
 Honestly, no one feels good when they are told what they should do.
 “Should’s” power is subtle and it eventually undermines self-confidence and self-worth.

 One day, a client came into my office and mentioned a bumper sticker that reminded him of a prior session’s conversation.
 The bumper sticker simply stated, “Stop shoulding on yourself.”
 He and I laughed that day and we continue to take this simple message to heart.